-All of the products listed in Table 1 are an outcome of sophisticated engineering and managerial efforts.
+All of the products listed in Tables 1 and 2 are outcome of sophisticated engineering and managerial efforts.
 A single output relies on the coordination of a large number of workers, professional and others.
 For this reason, the way in which the coordination for production is achieved affects strongly on the quality and the price of each of these products.
 In this paper, we attempt to explain the presence or the absence of comparative advantage in U.S. and Japan with each of these products from the difference in coordination between the two countries.
 To do this, we first describe the characteristics of coordination in U.S. and Japan.

 To avoid possible misunderstanding or confusion, let me clarify the meaning of coordination to be used in this paper.
 In general, coordination in economic activities indicates the fact that goods and services are produced by combining the labor of more than one workers of different skills.
 Thus, coordination always comes with division of labor.
 A classical example of coordination by Adam Smith is the one in a factory of pins.
-Today, coordination exists in a large corporation composed not only of factories but also of headquarters, administration offices, warehouses, and other branches engaging in various functions.
+Today, coordination exists within a large corporation composed not only of factories but also of headquarters, administration offices, warehouses, and other branches engaging in various functions.
+Coordination also exists between corporations, as between the supplier and the buyer of a part of the output produced by the buyer.

-The textbook of economic theory commonly states that sellers and buyers of a product coordinate in the market; they are guided by the price of the product working as a signal.
+Economic theory commonly states that sellers and buyers of a product coordinate in the market; they are guided by the price of the product working as a signal.
 In this paper, we deal with the coordination on the supply side of a market (i.e., coordination between the producers of the goods), since our objective is to compare comparative advantage between Japan and U.S. in a particular industry.
 Thus, we will talk about coordination, e.g., between producers of PC in U.S. and that in Japan.

-Coordination of production on the supply side of a particular industry may be dealt with from a variety of viewpoints.
+Coordination on the supply side of a particular industry may be dealt with from a variety of viewpoints.
 Rather than attempting to list all of the possible coordinations on the supply side, we will pick up those coordinations which play an important role in the determination of comparative advantage in U.S. and Japan.

 In general, comparative advantage obtains when the product is supplied with high quality and low price.
 Therefore, we will concentrate on the coordination which is useful to bring about quality improvement and price reduction.
 There are two areas of activities which affect the quality and the price of a product: R&D and production management.
 In the following, we will focus our attention on coordination in these two areas of activities.
 Thus, we are going to compare coordination in U.S. and coordination in Japan in R&D and production management.
-In order to express the difference in coordination between U.S. and Japan, we consider certain attributes of coordination.
+In order to express the difference in coordination between Japan and U.S., we consider certain attributes of coordination.
 In this paper, we will be interested in the width of coordination and the depth of coordination.